touchportyl/dimensionaldoors/README.md

-# Dimensional Doors v1.3.1 for Vanilla MC 1.16.1-1.16.2
+# Dimensional Doors v2.0.0 for Vanilla MC 1.15.X - 1.16.X
 - Code by [touchportal](https://github.com/touchportal/)
 - Help from [Pundus](https://github.com/pundus/)

 # Features
 - Dimensional door
 - Another use for the conduit
+- Teleport entities massive distances and through dimensions
+- Use as a chunk loader
-- Particles and sounds
+- Sound effects and particles
-- Full multiplayer support
+- Multiplayer support

 # How to use
 - Place an oak door down